naobservatory/phagemid-decay-experiment/qpcr_analysis.md

 ## Read qPCR data from excel files

 For each plate, we’ll read the “Results” sheet.
 The first 42 rows of the sheet are metadata that we don’t need, so we’ll skip them.
+We’ll also save the path in a column called “source” so we can look for plate effects if we’d like after we merge files.

 ``` r
 read_qpcr_excel <- function(path) {